#1 Lube Guide: Ingredients & Compatibility Chart

 lube guide

 Of course, not all lubes are created equally.
-And not all lubes are right for all sexual activities (for example there’s the best lube for jerking off).
+And not all lubes are right for all sexual activities.
 This means choosing the right lube can become a sticky situation.

 But, have no fear my little lube-challenged kinksters!
 This comprehensive lube guide is here to help you find the right lube for the job.